argmaxml/recsplain/docs/source/installation.rst

-Install
+Installation
 ================

-Install the recplain system and then use it as a web server or import it into your code and call the methods directly.
+Install the Recplain system and then use it as a web server or import it into your code and call the methods directly.

 pip install
 ----------------

-Install the recsplain system from PyPI using ``pip``.
+Install the Recsplain system from PyPI using ``pip``.

 .. code-block:: python